-Assembler Language code written many years ago may have suffered from the lack of modern facilities for managing such details as program structure, register management, data structuring, and more.
-Modern assembler tools and technologies can help in many ways: the High Level Assembler supports many new language extensions, cross-references, and external interfaces; many tools provide debugging, source library scanning, graphical program understanding, and other facilities to simplify application development and support.
+Assembler Language code written many years ago may have suffered - as can code in any language - from the lack of modern facilities for managing such details as program structure, register management, data structuring, and more.
+Modern assembler tools and technologies can help in many ways: the High Level Assembler and its Toolkit Feature support many new language extensions, cross-references, and external interfaces; many tools provide debugging, source library scanning, graphical program understanding, and other facilities to simplify application development and support.

 Existing application code can be modernized - restructured, documented, and generally improved - using these technologies.
-We will review these new techniques in "High Level Assembler" on page 37.
+We will review these new techniques in "High Level Assembler" on page 41.